mtuomiko/traffic-history/README.md

 Docker commands for multi-stage native build without a local GraalVM installation:

-* Build: `docker build -f docker/Dockerfile.multistage -t traffichistory-native .`
+* Create the builder image: `docker build -f docker/Dockerfile.multistage.builder -t traffichistory-native-builder .`
+* Run native build: `docker run --entrypoint /code/buildscript.sh -it --rm -v "C:/Users/mtuomiko/.m2:/home/quarkus/.m2" -v "$(pwd)/target:/code/app/target" traffichistory-native-builder`
+  * Entrypoint replacement is for delaying the dependency fetching to runtime, so we can mount a local m2 folder.
+The m2 folder mount is not required.
+The file access is somewhat slow at least on Windows, but we avoid downloading the dependencies everytime.
-* Create only the builder image for debugging
-  contents: `docker build -f docker/Dockerfile.multistage.builder -t traffichistory-native-builder .`
+* Create runner image `docker build -f docker/Dockerfile.multistage.runner -t traffichistory-native .`
 * Debug builder contents: `docker run --rm -it --entrypoint /bin/bash traffichistory-native-builder`
+  * `-u root` can be helpful
 * Run native image against local
   datastore: `docker run --rm -it --env-file ./docker/.env.local -p 8080:8080 traffichistory-native`

-`Dockerfile.multistage` has manually defined folder copy commands depending on project structure so they must be updated if the basic project structure changes.
+Multistage Dockerfiles have manually defined folder copy commands depending on project structure, so they must be updated if the basic project structure changes.

 ## Development